lkiesow/leihs-wiki/leihs-Admin-Guide.md

         $ cd /home/leihs/leihs-n.n.n
         $ RAILS_ENV=production bundle exec rails s

     Now you should see your local leihs server at http://localhost:3000.
-You can log in with username "admin" and password "pass".
+You can log in with username "admin" and password "password".

     This gives you a test setup using the pure Ruby WebRick web server.
 For production setups, we recommend mod_passenger.
 See the "Installing a production environment" section of this guide for more information.